Rouzihiro/osyx/docs/philosophy.md

 Starting with a bare Debian machine, then layer the system upward through automated builders, configs, automated theming, standalone programs, and small systems that each do one job.
 Each piece has a job, and that job is tested through CI/CD so what works today keeps working tomorrow.

-You can adopt the full direction, or you can take only the bricks you want.
-Use the theme engine without my Neovim.
+You can adopt the full direction, or you can take only the parts you want.
+Use the theming engine without my Neovim.
 Use the standalone programs on another distro.

 Right now Debian is the base because it gives me a predictable substrate.
 Long term, the same idea can be carried to other distros: raw system first, scripted layers on top, reproducible user space after that.